MS-DOS vs. Early Windows: An Toxic Comparison of Command distilled line and Graphical Computing

 Task Switching Exit and restart programs Alt+Tab between windows

-Background Processing Limited TSR functionality Programs continue running when minimized
+Background Processing Limited TSR functionality Programs are allowed to continue running when minimized

 System Stability High (single program isolation) Moderate (cooperative dependency)

-MS-DOS applications were primarily console-based programs that ran directly on the hardware with minimal operating system intervention.
-The system supported two main executable formats:
+MS-DOS applications were mostly console-based applications on which the program runs directly on the hardware without much intervention of an operating system.
+The system had supported two major executable formats:

-Simple executable format limited to 64KB, loaded directly into memory and executed.
-These were typically small utility programs and system tools.
+• Simple executable format that was limited to 64KB and that would be loaded directly into memory and run.
+These were normally small utility programs and system tools.

 • Maximum size: 64KB